Haobai24/Data-wrangling--WeRateDogs/README.md

 # Data wrangling WeRateDogs

 ## Introduction
 This project will be analyzing tweet archive of Twitter user @dog_Rates (A.K.A.
 WeRateDogs) that rates and comments on people's dogs.
-Data gathers from real world always isn't clean.
+Data gather from real world always isn't clean.
 Python libraries are used to gather, assess and clean its quality/tidyness.

 ## Approach